-Here are six treehouses around Australia you can rent to leave grown-up life at the door (or ladder chute, whatever).
+Here are six treehouse hotels around Australia you can rent to leave grown-up life at the door (or ladder chute, whatever).

 Arriving for your stay at Wollemi Wilderness Cabin, a rustic yet luxurious (rusturious?) treehouse at Love Cabins in the Blue Mountains, you’ll have a difficult decision to make: after you pour some wine, will you breathe in that fresh mountain air on the balcony, curl up on the couch in front of the cosy fire place or take a long, life-affirming bath?

 It’s a tough call.
 Whatever you choose, it’ll be backdropped with views of the rolling peaks of the Blue Mountains and probably some mist and birds and other magical things.
-Don’t organise too many activities for your stay here – it’s one of those once-in-a-lifetime experiences you’ll want to soak up every single second of.
+Don’t organise too many activities for your stay in this Blue Mountains treehouse – it’s one of those once-in-a-lifetime experiences you’ll want to soak up every single second of.
 At under two hour’s drive from Sydney, the Wollemi Wilderness treehouse is perfect for a weekend getaway.

-It was designed by renowned Australian architect Richard Leplastrier, whose whole vibe has been described as “an ode to nature”.
+This treehouse accommodation was designed by renowned Australian architect Richard Leplastrier, whose whole vibe has been described as “an ode to nature”.
 This rings true for the River Room, a minimalist space made primarily from local wood and iron.
 The piece de resistance is the wall that opens like a garage door to reveal Never Never Creek just metres below.
 Plus, the property comes with its own private swimming hole – not a feature you’d find in your standard hotel.
 Things don’t get much better than that.

-#5 Arcadia Treehouse Cottage: Olinda (Dandenong Ranges) Victoria
+#5 Arcadia Treehouse Cottage: Olinda (Dandenong Ranges) Vic

-Whether you’re with your significant other or going solo, staying at the treehouses at the Kondalilla Eco Resort is an experience that’ll affirm love is real.
-In their secluded positions high on the property, these treehouses are the epitome of rainforest romance.
+Whether you’re with your significant other or going solo, staying at the Kondalilla Eco Resort’s treehouse hotel is an experience that’ll affirm love is real.
+In their secluded positions high on the property, these Montville treehouses are the epitome of rainforest romance.
 The self-contained pole cabins all comes with wood fires, a kitchenette, a private bathroom and deck and a spa bath looking over the ferns outside.
 The spectacular Kondalilla National Park and its namesake waterfall is just a short stroll away.

 (Lead image: Love Cabins Wollemi)